thejsway/thejsway/manuscript/chapter17.md

 Multi-line text fields (`<textarea>` tags) work similarly to `<input>` tags.

+!!! note

-> You'll learn how to validate text that a user inputs (to make sure it fits certain criteria) later in this chapter.
+    You'll learn how to validate text that a user inputs (to make sure it fits certain criteria) later in this chapter.

 ### Choice elements